Tony Pollard Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Season Stats

-- This season Pollard has piled up 130 carries for 719 yards (44.9 per game) and two touchdowns.
+- This season Pollard has racked up 719 rushing yards (44.9 per game) on 130 carries with two touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Pollard's matchup with the Eagles.